orgrinrt/derive_display/README.md

 |----------------|-----------------------------------------------------------------------|
 | `ToTokens`     | Simply uses whatever `ToTokens` returns as the display representation |

-> Note: Support for generics and most usual edge cases are built in, so it *should* be as easy as plug in and use.
+> Note: Support for generics and some usual edge cases are built in, so it *should* be as easy as plug in and use.
 > Issues and PRs are welcome if it doesn't cover something yet!

 ## Example